MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

             Console.ReadKey();
 ```

-This change indicated the `BellTest` operation to run using the `estimator` as the target machine.
+This change indicates to run the `BellTest` operation using the `estimator` as the target machine.
 When completed,
-we output the results to the console which the `ResourcesEstimator` can provide in TSV (tab-seperated values) format
+we output the results to the console in TSV (tab-seperated values) format using the `ResourcesEstimator`'s `ToTSV()` method.
-to make it easy to analyze.
 The output of the program is:

 ```Output
 Metric          Sum